-We do not have any committed external source of funds or other support for our development efforts other than pursuant to our collaboration agreement with Gilead and our license agreement with Janssen, which payments we may not receive in full or at all, and we cannot be certain that additional funding will be available on acceptable terms, or at all.
-Even if we receive the maximum payments under the collaboration agreement with Gilead or license agreement with Janssen, the payments may not meet our current or future funding requirements.
+We do not have any committed external source of funds or other support for our development efforts other than pursuant to our Gilead Collaboration Agreement and our license agreement with Janssen, which payments we may not receive in full or at all, and we cannot be certain that additional funding will be available on acceptable terms, or at all.
+Even if we receive the maximum payments under the Gilead Collaboration Agreement or license agreement with Janssen, the payments may not meet our current or future funding requirements.
 Until we can generate sufficient product or royalty revenue to finance our cash requirements, which we may never do, we expect to finance our future cash needs through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing or distribution arrangements.
 If we raise additional funds through public or private equity offerings, the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
 Further, to the extent that we raise additional capital through the sale of common stock or securities convertible or exchangeable into common stock, your ownership interest will be diluted.
-In addition, any debt financing may subject us to fixed payment obligations and covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends, including, for example, the covenants included in our existing loan and security agreement with Silicon Valley Bank.
+In addition, any debt financing may subject us to fixed payment obligations and covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise additional capital through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish certain valuable rights to our product candidates, technologies, future revenue streams or research programs or grant licenses on terms that may not be favorable to us.
 We also could be required to seek collaborators for SRK-015, SRK-181 or any future product candidate at an earlier stage than otherwise would be desirable or relinquish our rights to product candidates or technologies that we otherwise would seek to develop or commercialize ourselves.
 If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of SRK-015, SRK-181 or one or more of our future product candidates or other research and development initiatives.
 Any of the above events could significantly harm our business, prospects, financial condition and results of operations and cause the price of our common stock to decline.

-Our business is highly dependent on the success of our lead product candidate, SRK-015, as well as SRK-181 and any future product candidates that are generated from our other preclinical programs.
-All of our product candidates will require significant additional preclinical and clinical development before we may be able to seek regulatory approval for and launch a product commercially.
+Our business is highly dependent on the success of our product candidates, SRK-015 and SRK-181 and any future product candidates that are generated from our other preclinical programs.
+SRK-015 and SRK-181 will require significant additional clinical development before we may be able to seek regulatory approval for and launch either product candidate commercially.

 We are very early in our development efforts.
-Because SRK-015, our lead product candidate, is our only clinical stage product candidate, if SRK-015 encounters safety or efficacy problems, development delays or regulatory issues or other problems, our development plans and business would be negatively affected.
-Our second product candidate, SRK-181, is in preclinical development and we intend to initiate a Phase 1 clinical trial in cancer immunotherapy in mid-2020.
-All of our other programs are in preclinical development, and we may nominate additional product candidates from these programs.
+We recently completed enrollment of patients in the TOPAZ Phase 2 clinical trial of SRK-015 in the fourth quarter of 2019.
+We have initiated a Phase 1 clinical trial of SRK-181 in cancer immunotherapy in the first quarter of 2020.
+Because SRK-015 and SRK-181, our product candidates, are our only clinical stage product candidates, if SRK-015 or SRK-181 encounters safety or efficacy problems, development delays, or regulatory issues or other problems, our development plans and business would be negatively affected.
+All of our other programs are in preclinical development.